Gay Conversion Therapy and BYU

 What was the Church's policy about gay conversion therapy?

-During the 1970s the Church published internal documents that counseled bishops to work with "homosexuals" and, consistent with scientific consensus at the time,[121] that it was possible that they could be "cured" through therapeutic methods.[122]
+During the 1970s the Church published internal documents that counseled bishops to work with "homosexuals" and, consistent with scientific research at the time,[121] that it was possible that they could be "cured" through therapeutic methods.[122]

 Did BYU or the Church ever ask gay Latter-day Saints to provide names of other suspected gay people?